v7labs/darwin-py/docs/torch.md

 trainer.train()
 ```

-Finally, we will evaluate the model using the built-in COCO evaluator:
+Finally, we will evaluate the model using the built-in COCO evaluator.

 ```python
 # Evaluate the model